tbidne/gitrev/lib/gitrev-internal/README.md

 # Description

-This is a fork of the popular `girev` package, offering a typed interface and `OsString` compatibility.
-See the main [README](./lib/gitrev/README.md) for full documentation.
+This is an internal package for `gitrev`.